Annual General Adjustment

 - The landlord has failed to pay interest on the security deposit for the unit

-If a tenant has a fixed-term lease, the landlord will have to wait until the lease term expires to impose the AGA (unless the lease allows the increase).
+If a tenancy is eligible for the AGA but the tenant has a fixed-term lease, the landlord will have to wait until the lease term expires to impose the AGA unless the lease allows the increase.

 Proper notice of rent increase